Updated on 4 July 2020

-The Government has announced a package of financial measures to support businesses during the Covid-19 outbreak.
+The government announced a package of financial measures to support businesses during the COVID-19 (coronavirus) outbreak.

-Businesses will be able to access some of this support through the council.
+Wirral businesses will be able to access some of this support through Wirral Council.
 Please read the information below to find out how to access support.

 Cash grants support

-More than £46million worth of business grants have been approved by Wirral Council so far, to keep local companies going through this crisis.
-If you have not applied, you still can.
+More than £47 million worth of business grants have been approved by Wirral Council so far, to keep local companies going through this crisis.
+Applications for grants closes on Friday 28 August.

 Discretionary Business Grants Fund

 Applications have now closed.
 This fund was for small businesses that were outside the scope of the previous business grant funds scheme.

 Small Business Grant Fund and Retail, Hospitality and Leisure Grant Fund